 My Island is another awesome colour for living rooms, a tropical, acidic punch that’s right on trend for 2022.
 Like all drinks out of the tropics though, it needs a little sweetness..
 Use My Island as a feature wall colour, and combine with the other walls in Pudding, and if you’re thinking a passionfruit cheesecake room would be your vibe; you’ll be in paradise sooner than you think.

 Bring The Outdoors In

 Now let’s talk straight, we’ve saved the best till last.
 Green and earthy tones are here to stay, and we’re here for it.
 Using these tones is calming and really helps you feel at one with the world around you.
-Use green colours in rooms that look out onto hedges or gardens to really exaggerate the outside in aesthetic.
+Using a green colour to paint the living room when it looks out onto hedges or your garden will really exaggerate the outside-in aesthetic.

 @homefromhole giving the 'Adulting' green something to shout about.
 It's a classic.

 Rich olives communicate abundance and give reference to deep botanical colours in nature.
 These colours pair perfectly with dark woods like teak and wenge.
 Use Nomad all over on walls, ceiling and woodwork for arguably the best living room paint scheme.
 If you do require a little bit of brightness though, combine with beige green And Breathe on the ceiling for a slightly more formal aesthetic.